 Eva is a human rights lawyer with special focus on digital rights, currently working as a senior advocacy officer at Liberties.
 She is responsible for freedom of expression and privacy.
 Besides her EU-level advocacy work, Eva works on strategic litigation across EU member states, most recently on the enforcement of General Data Protection Regulation, which was reported by the New York Times, Reuters and Bloomberg.
 She has been active in the human rights field for more than ten years.
 Prior to joining the NGO scene, Eva worked as a media lawyer and a researcher.
 She was a research fellow at Central European University (2006), the Benjamin N. Cardozo School of Law, Yeshiva University, New York, USA (2005), and at the Technical University of Budapest, Hungary (2001-2005).

 She has authored several expert studies, book chapters and articles on privacy and media freedom.

 Valentin graduated at ELTE University in Budapest, where he studied media & communications, English literature and history.
 He has experience across the communications spectrum - from digital journalism, to building love brands and startups, to managing market-leading enterprises as a board member.
-Working mostly in business environment, Valentin launched numerous social programmes, and helped NGOs grow as a pro bono expert.
-He loves getting lost in nature, as well as eating pasta with poppy seed (mákos tészta).
+Working mostly in business environment with global brands, Valentin launched numerous social programmes, and helped NGOs grow as a pro bono expert.
+He held seminars on strategic communications for international students at ELTE University.
+Valentin loves getting lost in nature, as well as eating pasta with poppy seed (mákos tészta).